 Signs of water heater problems include the following:

 - The pilot light is on but the gas water heater flickers

 - Circuit breaker trips for an electric heater

 - Burner or heating element doesn’t respond or fails

 - Thermostat breaks

 - Valve sticks

 - Water leaks

 - No hot water even though heater seems fine

 Repairing or replacing any of these parts is fairly inexpensive.
-A plumber can typically do the job for a couple of hundred bucks, but if the tank is more than 10 years old, leaking, and the job costs more than a couple hundred dollars, then you are far better off simply replacing the unit with a brand-new professional-grade water heater or tankless water heater.
-You could be saving money on your monthly bills with the new energy-saving water heaters now available.
+A plumber can typically do the job for a couple of hundred bucks.
+But if the tank is more than 10 years old, or if it is leaking, or the job costs more than a couple hundred dollars, then you are far better off simply replacing the water heater with a brand new energy-efficient water heater.
+You could even save on your monthly water bill with the new energy-saving water heaters now available.